AngleProtocol/merkl-docs/earning-with-merkl/FAQ-earn.md

     *Note:* Reward allocation is retroactive.
 Once a swap occurs, the Merkl engine will distribute all rewards accrued from the last engine run.
 If no engine run has happened since you added liquidity, you will receive all rewards accumulated from the time you initially supplied liquidity.

 - **Campaign Status:** The campaign may not have started yet.
 Check its Status — if it’s marked as "Upcoming," it hasn’t started.
-Only "Live" campaigns are currently active, while completed ones are labeled "past."
+Only "Live" campaigns are currently active, while completed ones are labeled "Past."

 ### I performed an action (providing liquidity, lending, borrowing, …) on one chain, but rewards are distributed on another, is that normal?